DigitalHubUAE/frontend-developer/README.md

 - Cache all the static content

-#### Considerations
-- Validate the data going in
-- Use Event and Listener to encapsulate the product creation logic.
-- No need to update Product, just create new ones.
-- Avoid Product duplication, SKU is a unique value
-- We are going to run lighthouse audit in all the pages so take that on consideration.

 ## Forth Challenge

 Instead of waiting to have all the content before rending the page we should apply progressive loading.
 You can check this article about this point https://developer.mozilla.org/en-US/docs/Web/Apps/Progressive/Loading

-> This step is optional and depend on how much time you expend in the other points, but it's something good to see in the final result.

 ## Fifth Challenge